tldr-pages/tldr/pages/common/odps-inst.md

 `status {{instance_id}};`

-- Wait on the termination of an instance and print its logview:
+- Wait on the termination of an instance:

 `wait {{instance_id}};`